Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Responsive Design:**

-  - Media Queries: Integration of media queries for different screen sizes (@media (max-width: 47rem), @media (min-width: 48rem)) demonstrates a commitment to responsive design, optimizing the layout and styling for mobile and tablet views.
+  - Media Queries: Integration of media queries for different screen sizes (@media (max-width: 47rem), @media (min-width: 48rem)) demonstrates a commitment to responsive design, optimising the layout and styling for mobile and tablet views.

 - **Hierarchy:**

-  - Typography Differentiation: Establishes a clear typographic hierarchy with varying font sizes (h1, .reservationName, etc.), aiding in easy comprehension and emphasizing important information.
+  - Typography Differentiation: Establishes a clear typographic hierarchy with varying font sizes (h1, .reservationName, etc.), aiding in easy comprehension and emphasising important information.

 - **Single Responsibility Principle:**